 Standard Sun Shade Sails

 Standard sun shades are porous, letting water run right through.
-Even though your outdoor area will get wet, there are quite a few advantages for standard shade sails.
+Even though your outdoor area will get wet, there are quite a few advantages to standard shade sails.

 A big advantage to buying a standard sun shade sail is that the water will not pool at the top of the sail.
 This puts less strain on your anchor points.